Aura: Privacy-preserving Augmentation to Improve Test Set Diversity in Speech Enhancement: INTRODUCTION

+This paper presents \aura, an `ears-off' methodology to sample efficiently audio clips that are: (i) challenging to SE models and (ii) representative of the diverse conditions existing in the customer workload.
+In our setting, `ears-off' means that audio from customers cannot be listened to; only aggregate metrics can be logged out of the `ears-off' environment.

-The main contribution of \aura is to operate in an `ears-off' mode by relying on a pre-trained audio feature extractor \cite{hershey2017cnn} and a pre-trained accurate objective speech quality metric called DNSMOS P.835 \cite{reddy2021DNSMOSP935}.
-Both the feature extractor and speech quality metric are convolution-based models trained on large-scale open-sourced processed data and do not risk memorizing customer private information. \aura maps customer data into an embedding space, partitions the data via clustering, and identifies the most challenging scenarios for noise suppressors in each cluster.
+\aura operates in an `ears-off' mode by relying on a pre-trained audio feature extractor such as VGGish \cite{hershey2017cnn} and pre-trained accurate objective speech quality metrics such as DNSMOS P.835 \cite{reddy2021DNSMOSP935} or AECMOS \cite{purin2022aecmos}.
+Both feature extractors and speech quality metrics are convolution-based models trained on large-scale open-sourced data. \aura maps customer data into an embedding space, stratifies the data via clustering, identifies the most challenging scenarios for the SE task within each cluster, and reports aggregate model performances on these challenging conditions.

-Since we cannot share results on customer data, we evaluate \aura's sampling on simulated data.
-We apply \aura to rank $28$ noise suppression models from the DNS Challenge \cite{reddy2021interspeech} in terms of overall mean opinion scores (MOS) \cite{reddy2021DNSMOSP935}.
-We show that the Spearman's rank correlation coefficient (SRCC) between a $1\%$ sample produced by \aura and the entire mixture of noisy speech is $0.91$.
+We apply \aura to rank $28$ noise suppression models from the INTERSPEECH 2021 DNS Challenge \cite{reddy2021interspeech} in terms of DNSMOS P.835 \cite{reddy2021DNSMOSP935}.
+We show that the SRCC between a $1\%$ sample produced by \aura and the entire mixture of noisy speech is $0.91$.
 This is an improvement of $26\%$ compared to a $1\%$ random sampling of noisy speech.
-We also apply \emph{Aura} to augment a current benchmark test set for noise suppressors \cite{reddy2021interspeech}.
-The resulting test set is more challenging to noise suppressors with a predicted absolute decline of $0.36$ (a relative decline of $100\%$) in DNSMOS P.835 \cite{reddy2021DNSMOSP935}.
-Moreover, the \emph{Aura}-based test set captures more diverse audio scenarios with an increase of $43\%$ in diversity (as measured by $\chi^{2}-$ distance, and an addition of $73\%$ out-of-distribution (OOD) samples compared to the current benchmark test set \cite{reddy2021interspeech}.
+We also apply \emph{Aura} to augment the benchmark test set for NS \cite{reddy2021interspeech}.
+The resulting test set is more challenging to NS models with a predicted absolute overall decline of $0.27$ in differential MOS and captures more diverse audio scenarios with an increase of $31\%$ in diversity (as measured by $\delta_{\chi^{2}}$ distance) compared to the current benchmark test set \cite{reddy2021interspeech}.
+Lastly, we use \aura to create a test set for AEC models with an absolute decline of 1.92 in differential echo MOS relative to random sampling and a $530\%$ increase in diversity relative to greedy sampling.

+The main contributions of this paper are as follows: a `ears-off' methodology to construct challenging and diverse test sets for SE applications deployed in production environments; a generic approach to measure test set diversity; \footnote{Code is available at \href{https://github.com/microsoft/aura}{github.com/microsoft/Aura}.}.